Menu

 When e-cigarettes entered the market, they were promoted as a safer alternative to traditional cigarettes and a tool for smoking cessation.
 Millions of people, including a generation of teenagers and young adults who might never have smoked conventional cigarettes, adopted vaping with the assumption that it was relatively harmless.
 But as years of data accumulate, the emerging picture is far more troubling than the marketing suggested.

 At Zimmer Medical Group, we are seeing the health effects of vaping in our patient population, and we believe patients deserve clear information about what the science actually shows rather than what vape manufacturers claim.
+The honest summary from public health authorities is straightforward: e-cigarettes are not safe, the long-term risks are still being learned, and for anyone who does not already smoke there is no health reason to start.

 What Is in Vape Liquid?